 Here are all of the pill boxes with the printing removed from them.

 I measured the inside of the lid so I knew how big to make each label.

-I tried to think of things they the kids would be able to find while we were out camping and put them into an Excel sheet so I could easily cut them out and put them on the inside of the lids of the Pill Boxes.
-A couple of the things I came up with were a flat rock, a soda can tab and a piece of trash.
+Think of things the kids would be able to find while we were out camping, I put them into an Excel sheet.
+A couple of the things I came up with were a flat rock, a soda can tab, and a piece of trash.

 I wanted to make each case a little different so the kids would be able to play several times without having to look for the same exact thing each time.
 I glued the squares onto the inside of the lids using E-6000.

 So this is what the inside looked like.

 For the outside lettering, I used some scraps of brown vinyl, my big shot, and Timeless Type Sizzlits.

 And the kids loved going on their scavenger hunt!